 One of the more common disagreements between neighbours is a boundary dispute, according to research making up 10% of all neighbourly disagreements.

-Boundary disputes between neighbours are a perennial problem.
+Party Wall Disputes or Boundary Disputes between neighbours are a perennial problem.
 They cause a great deal of hostility and tension and disputes can arise in relation to the tiniest patch of land imaginable (one bitter row involved 4cm of land and the Scotland Yard!).
 Common sense and logic get thrown out of the window, and the knives come out, figuratively at least!

 It is also worth bearing in mind that most people won’t buy a house once a boundary dispute has started, you may end up stuck with your neighbour for a very long time!